Soldier’s sham marriage conviction exposes immigration fraud ring in military

 According to prosecutors, Agyapong, a former sergeant, was part of a larger fraud ring at Fort Bragg in North Carolina, where investigators exposed at least a half-dozen sham marriages, usually involving at least one person from Ghana looking to erase illegal status and gain a foothold here.

 The conviction came Friday — about the same time that Homeland Security was announcing a new leniency program for immigrants with connections to the U.S. military, including speedier citizenship for them and their families.
-And for some deported veterans, the new policy will allow them a chance to be let back in.
+And for some deported veterans, the new policy will allow them a chance to return.

 But the North Carolina case serves as a warning.